jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

     * `Density_ICRP` corresponds to the reference density to be used for an organ/tissue/material, as defined by ICRP or other international commission/association.
     * Default name: `organlist.csv`

-Example of `organlist.csv`.
-Any CSV separator may be used in this file.
-An example of this file is provided in this repository.

 * __CT File (`.nrrd`)__
     * A 3D NRRD file containing the raw CT data in Hounsfield Units (HU).
 This file must be spatially registered with the phantom labelmap.